Failed left-turn strikes again as vehicles collide on River Road

 However, when the SUV driver began to make the left turn, he failed to see on oncoming white car.

-The two vehicles collided, resulting the SUV driver receiving minor injuries that resulted in a trip to Dixie Regional Medical Center via Gold Gold Ambulance, Childs said.
+The two vehicles collided, resulting the SUV driver receiving minor injuries that resulted in a trip to Dixie Regional Medical Center via Gold Cross Ambulance, Childs said.

 The occupants of the white car were unharmed.